This case study accompanies the guidance on community outreach produced by the NHS Sickle Cell and Thalassaemia Screening Programme.

 - what the implications are for the people screened

-- what choices they can make when planning or having a family
+- what choices they can make when planning or have a family

 Counter widespread ignorance and stigma about conditions